visnjicm/verilog-neural-network/README.md

 w1_1-w1_10: weight values for the first layer in the neural network (in 32 bit hexadecimal format)
 w2_1-w2_10: weight values for the second layer in the neural network (in 32 bit hexadecimal format)
-data_in: data values (784 input pixel map)
+data_in: data values (in 32 bit hexadecimal format)
-b1: bias values for the neurons in the first layer
+b1: bias values for the neurons in the first layer (in 32 bit hexadecimal format)
-b2: bias values for the neurons in the second layer
+b2: bias values for the neurons in the second layer (in 32 bit hexadecimal format)

 # __Hierarchy of Files:__